 Will my mortgage company make me repay them the shortage or difference?

-This question was previously addressed but with VA and FHA insured mortgages, a borrower is not allowed to repay any of the shortage.
-With an insured conventional mortgage, the seller will likely not be required to bring cash to closing, but that will depend on a lot of factors (does the seller have a large amount of cash in their savings; did the seller place 10% to 20% down when they bought the home, etc).
-An uninsured conventional mortgage is the most difficult short sale to negotiate, but not impossible.
+Sellers with VA or FHA insured mortgages are not allowed to repay any of the shortage and with an insured conventional mortgage, the seller will likely not be required to bring cash to closing, but that will depend on a lot of factors such as, does the seller have a large amount of cash in their savings; did the seller place 10% to 20% down when they bought the home, etc. An uninsured conventional mortgage is the most difficult short sale to negotiate, but not impossible.
 With uninsured conventional mortgages, it’s extremely important to discuss your situation with a real estate professional in advance, and then also map out a comprehensive plan that will place you in the most favorable position in the eyes of your lender and their investors.

-Again, VA and FHA insured mortgages are the best type of mortgages to try and short sale, as they are insured and the lender will recoup about 83% to 85% of the losses from the government.
-VA short sales allows the veteran to basically “walk away” from any financial liability however, the veteran is not allowed to use that portion of their mortgage privileges until the deficiency is repaid to the Department of Veteran’s Affairs.
+Again, VA and FHA insured mortgages are the best type of mortgages to try and short sale, as they are insured and the lender will recoup about 83% to 85% of the losses from the government after closing.
+With uninsured mortgages, the individual lender is taking the entire loss.
+VA short sales allow the veteran to basically walk away from any financial liability, but the veteran is not allowed to use that portion of their loan privileges until the deficiency is repaid to the Department of Veteran’s Affairs.
 However, the veteran is not mandated to repay that deficiency ever, so many of our veterans have simply chosen to use an FHA or conventional mortgage when purchasing again in the future.
-When selling as a VA Compromise short sale, the seller is never allowed to bring money to the closing table (unless past due condo or association fees are due).
+When selling as a VA Compromise Short Sale, the seller is never allowed to bring money to the closing table (unless past due condo or association fees are due).